 UPDATE 2015: Year three of the Michael Pineda-for-Jesus Montero trade was perhaps the most bizarre.
 Why?
 Because as the Yankees prepare for their 2015 spring training camp, they can now claim they are getting the better results from the three-year-old transaction despite the fact that during the 2014 season:

-– During an April start against the Red Sox, in one of the strangest episodes I’ve ever seen on a baseball diamond, Pineda was suspended for ten games for getting caught pitching with a dollop of pine tar on his neck, one start after he was caught on camera, doctoring the baseball with pine tar, resulting in a ten-game suspension for the hurler.
+– In an April start against the Red Sox, in one of the strangest episodes I’ve ever seen on a baseball diamond, Pineda was caught pitching with a dollop of pine tar on his neck, one start after he was caught on camera, doctoring the baseball with pine tar, resulting in a ten-game suspension for the hurler.

-– While trying to stay in shape during his suspension, Pineda injured his shoulder while pitching a simulated game and went on the DL until early August.
+– While trying to stay in shape during his suspension, Pineda injured his shoulder pitching a simulated game causing yet another stay on the DL that lasted until early August.

 – Jose Campos, the highly regarded pitching prospect who came to New York with Pineda in the Montero deal, was released by the Yankees after a third straight injury plagued season in the minors.